open-telemetry/opentelemetry.io/content/en/docs/languages/_index.md

 {{% telemetry-support-table " " %}}

 {{% alert title="Note" color="warning" %}} Even though the API/SDK status is
-stable, changes to underlying [semantic conventions][SemConv] can interrupt your data flow.
+stable, changes to underlying [semantic conventions][sem-conv] can interrupt your data flow.
 If the status of a Semantic Convention that your instrumentation depends on is `Experimental`, it may be subject to future breaking changes.
 {{% /alert %}}